barrel/barrel-dev-how-tos/cdns.md

 - [Integration](#Integration)

 ### CloudFront
-The list below outlines a basic workflow to set up a CloundFront CDN, using S3 and W3 Total Cache
+The steps below outlines a basic workflow to set up a CloundFront CDN, using S3 and W3 Total Cache

 #### AWS User setup.
 In order to setup access for both S3 and the [S3Tools command line client](https://github.com/s3tools/s3cmd), we need to supply both installations with credentials; an Access Key ID and a Secret Access Key.
 Rather than using the keys attached to the root user of the AWS account, it's preferable to create a new AIM user with restricted access.
 To do this, follow the following steps: